CapstoneTeamA/Mobile-Test-Runner-for-Jama/README.md

 Mobile Test Runner for Jama Software was built using Test Driven Development.
 In the folders: JamaTests, and JamaUITests you will find all of the test code used throughout development.

-These tests can be run by hitting <Command U> within Xcode, or by selecting Product/Test from the dropdown menu.
+These tests can be run by hitting Command+U within Xcode, or by selecting Product/Test from the dropdown menu.

 Information on these tests can be found in the Jama test [README.md](Mobile-Test-Runner-for-Jama/Mobile Test Runner for Jama/Mobile Test Runner for JamaTests/README.md) and the Jama UITests [README.md](Mobile-Test-Runner-for-Jama/Mobile Test Runner for Jama/Mobile Test Runner for JamaUITests/README.md)